About the Artist : : : Stefanie A. Shilling

 It is very much an intuitive process that is often steeped in emotion.

-I began painting in late 2010 after a lifetime of writing.
+I began painting in late 2010

-I wasn’t a visual artist as a child; I’ve been a writer as long as I can remember.
+I’ve been a writer as long as I can remember.

 But, when I exposed my creative side to painting,